Get NextJet

 import { sendEmail, SuccessfulPayment } from "@package/email"

-import { stripe } from "@package/stripe"
+import { stripe } from "@package/payments"

 import { sendError } from "@package/utils"